 - My monthly Connect with Chrissie email newsletter.
 This is where I’ll fill you in on the latest news and what’s happening behind the scenes with Chrissie Murphy Designs.

 - Freebies….
 Who doesn’t love a good freebie?
 This is where you can receive free resources, ebooks, guides or phone wallpapers etc (just to give you an idea of the things I’ll send).

 - Shop offers & discounts from my Etsy store, ChrissieMurphyArt.
 If I’ve got a sale coming up and there’s an opportunity for you to score yourself a bargain, this is where you’ll find out about it.

 So I think that this is all I need to tell you about.

 You can see that I did have had a choice.
-I could have decided to only accept email subscribers from citizens outside of the EU and continued to operate as I always have.
-I think the changes the GDPR requires are good, and I truly believe that the EU is just the first.
-This is the sort of legislation I expect to see rolled out everywhere, so I really see it as a case of doing the hard work now, instead of later, because later is going to come.
+I could have decided to only accept email subscribers from citizens outside of the EU and continue to operate as I always have.
+I think the changes the GDPR requires are actually good, and I truly believe that the EU is just the first.
+This is the sort of legislation I expect to see rolled out everywhere.
+I really see it as a case of doing the hard work now, instead of later, because later is going to come.

 If you have any questions on any of these changes, please leave me a comment below or shoot me an email and I’ll respond as soon as possible.
 Next week, we’ll be back into creating, hallelujah!
 It’s so much more fun than this!
 In the meantime, let me tell you a little secret…. if you want the heads up on things before the rest of the world, if you’re after the latest news, shop discounts and the odd freebie or two, you’ve gotta sign up to my email list.
 It’s the monthly email you don’t want to miss.